Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/exercises.md

 In the [conclusion](conclusion), we mentioned that when *E. coli* tumbles, the degree of reorientation is not uniformly random from 0° to 360°.
 Rather, research has shown that it follows a normal distribution with mean of 68° (1.19 radians) and standard deviation of 36° (0.63 radians).

 **Exercise:** Modify your model from the [chemotactic walk tutorial](tutorial_walk) to change the random uniform sampling to this "smarter" sampling.
-Compare the chemotactic walk strategy and this smarter strategy by calculating the mean and standard deviation of each cell's distance to the goal for 500 simulated cells with the collection of tumbling frequencies `time_exp = [0.2, 0.5, 1.0, 2.0, 5.0]`.
-Do these simulated cells do a better job of finding the goal?
+Compare the chemotactic walk strategy and this smarter strategy by calculating the mean and standard deviation of each cell's distance to the goal for 500 simulated cells with the default time between tumbles (*t*<sub>0</sub>) equal to each of 0.2, 0.5, 1.0, 2.0, and 5.0.
+Do these simulated cells do a better job of finding the goal compared to those of the original chemotactic strategy?
 {: .notice--success}

-More recent research suggests that when the bacterium is moving up an attractant gradient, the degree of reorientation may be even smaller[^Saragosti2011].
+More recent research suggests that when a bacterium is moving up an attractant gradient, the degree of reorientation may be even smaller[^Saragosti2011].
 Do you think that such a reorientation strategy would improve a cell's chemotaxis response?

-**Exercise:** Modify your model from the previous exercise so that if the cell has just made a move of increasing ligand concentration, then its mean reorientation angle is 0.1 radians smaller to change the random uniform sampling to this "smarter" sampling.
-Calculate  the mean and standard deviation of each cell's distance to the goal for 500 cells with `time_exp = [0.2, 0.5, 1.0, 2.0, 5.0]`.
-Do the cells find the goal faster?
+**Exercise:** Modify your model from the previous exercise so that if the cell has just made a move of increasing ligand concentration, then its mean reorientation angle is 0.1 radians smaller.
+Calculate the mean and standard deviation of each cell's distance to the goal for 500 cells with the default time between tumbles (*t*<sub>0</sub>) equal to each of 0.2, 0.5, 1.0, 2.0, and 5.0.
+Do the cells find the goal faster than they did in the preceding exercise?
 {: .notice--success}